riaan53/meteor-autoform-issue-195/README.md

 meteor-autoform-issue-195
 =========================

+This repo is to demo the following issue: https://github.com/aldeed/meteor-autoform/issues/195

+git clone and mrt install

+Steps to reproduce:
-To reproduce the issue just click on one of the edit buttons and then submit without changeing anything.
+  1. Click on one of the edit buttons

-Note: add bootsrtap-3 package - Forms are generated in a bootsrap modal
+  2. Update number of copies to 12
+  2. Click on submit button

+Results:
+'Title must be unique' and 'Author must be unique' validation error messages

+Expected results:
+Number of copies updated to 12 for entry